-In this article, we will be discussing how to choose the best yarns in the market as well as some highly recommended brands to help further narrow down your search.
-Let’s start, shall we?
+In this article, we will be discussing how to choose the best yarns for tot blankets in the market as well as some highly recommended brands to help further narrow down your search.
+Let’;s start, shall we?

 6 Best Yarn for Baby Blanket With Comparison

 |Image||Name||Ball Size||Content||Knitting Gauge||Where To Buy|

 |Bernat Blanket Yarn||300g / 10.5 oz, 201 meters / 220 yards||100% Polyester||8 sts and 13 rows with a 8 mm (U.S. 11) knitting needle||Check Price|

 |Lion Brand Yarn 550-133||16 oz (454 g), 1,020 yd||100% Premium Acrylic||___||Check Price|

 |RED HEART Soft Baby Steps Yarn||256-yards||100% Acrylic||5-mm knitting needle||Check Price|

 |Bernat Baby Blanket Big Ball Pitter Patter||300 g / 10.5 oz, 201 meters / 220 yards||100% Polyester||8 sts and 13 rows with a 8 mm (U.S. 11) knitting needle||Check Price|

 |RED HEART Gumdrop Yarn||4oz/113g 204yd/187m||100% Acrylic||17st x 23r = 4in/10cm on US-8/5mm needles||Check Price|